RuolunWeng/faust2smartphone/README.md

     "-osc" for OSC support

+    "-soundfile" for build-in soundfile support [iOS only for now].

     "-iosmotion" to generate a project with Motion support for iOS.

     "-androidmotion" to generate a project with Motion support for Android.